mdeff/paper-cryoem-orientation-recovery/reviews.md

 At the present, we have focused on proposing a new paradigm for estimating the orientations in cryo-EM, and have provided a first demonstration of the feasibility of this method in an (admittedly) simplified cryo-EM setting.
 We see the extension of the applicability of the method to a wider range of data and the comparison to other existing packages as a natural follow-up of this work, which we hope will soon be addressed in a separate contribution; we provide some pointers for this in Section 4.

-### Working notes

-We have preliminary results about transfer to unseen proteins.
-Could include, but decided against because they were not as robust as the other experiments.
-Would you see it as an improvement if we included them?
-In the Appendix?
-TODO baselines / benchmark to SOTA: either done, either why not.
-No experimental or real data because there wouldn't be true orientations to compare to.
-Such a comparison would require an entirely different evaluation pipeline, which we see as a separate contribution left for future work.

-TODO baselines / benchmark to SOTA: either done, either why not.
-We are not at the stage where our method can be usefully compared to existing pipelines because we haven't ... transfer learning.
-We don't have experience with Cryosparc, Relion, and Aspire.
-CryoSparc, as the most automated pipeline of all, might be an option / we'll try to do it, etc.
-The other packages unfortunately require too much tuning and previous experience to properly use.

 ## 2021-08-04 Preliminary reviews

 * Reviewer RNam: Rating: 5 / Confidence: 5